The Science of Being as Being

 Theology is First Philosophy

 Aristotle's understanding of being in terms of substance seems to change in the time between the Categories to the Metaphysics.
 His discussion on these works is difficult, but he seems to begin his thinking about substance in the Categories primarily as critic of Plato's ontology.
-It is only later, in the central books of the Metaphysics, that he sees something important in Platonism and its commitment to forms.
-Aristotle does not explicitly comment in the Metaphysics on his earlier views in the Categories, but he seems to conclude that
+It is only later, in the central books of the Metaphysics, that he sees something important in in this ontology.

-"We must consider what things are substances (οὐσίαι); and whether there are any substances besides the sensible substances (τὰς αἰσθητὰς), or not; and how sensible substances exist; and whether there is any separable substance (χωριστὴ οὐσία) (and if so, why and how) or no substance besides the sensible ones" (Metaphysics VII.2.1028b).
+"We must consider what things are substances; and whether there are any besides the sensibles, or not; and how these substances exist; and whether there is any separable substance (χωριστὴ οὐσία), and if so, why and how, or none besides the sensibles" (Metaphysics VII.2.1028b).